 UK Stocks-Factors to watch on July 31

-July 31 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 12 point higher at 6,002 on Friday, according to financial bookmakers.
+July 31 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 12 points higher at 6,002 on Friday, according to financial bookmakers, with futures FFIc1 up 0.6% ahead of cash markets open.

-* FRC: Accounting firms continue to show too little independence when checking the books of listed companies and should show more professional scepticism when dealing with clients, Britain's audit watchdog said.
+* NATWEST: NatWest Group NWG.L plunged into the red in the first half of the year after setting aside a fresh 2.1 billion pound ($2.76 billion) provision against a potential surge in loan losses.

-* LOCKDOWN: UK Health Secretary Matt Hancock said late on Thursday that the COVID-19 lockdown in parts of Northern England will be tightened.
+* LSE: The London Stock Exchange said it may consider selling part or all of its Italian stock exchange group to help get its planned $27 billion takeover of data and analytics group Refinitiv approved.

 * OIL: Oil prices recovered further ground, after touching three-week lows in the previous session, responding to a record decline in U.S. growth.